5 keys to handling tough conversations

 Skip to:

-• Solve problems
+• solve problems

-• Fix mistakes
+• fix mistakes

-• Make relationships better
+• make relationships better.

 Examples of hard talks:

-• Handling an angry customer
+• Handling an angry customer.

-• Discussing a poor product or service
+• Complaining about a poor product or service.

-• Breaking bad news (like firing someone)
+• Breaking bad news (like firing someone).

-• Disagreeing with someone who has a different opinion
+• Disagreeing with someone who has a different opinion.

 Having conversations that are difficult can be stressful.
 Here are five tips to help you manage it:

-1. Hold on to your emotions
+1. Handle your emotions

 It’s important to stay calm and rational.
 Don’t get angry.
 Let the other person talk first and listen.
 Speak in a normal voice.
 Don’t yell or shout.